 If you are interested in opening other Chase cards in the future, you should be aware of Chase’s 5/24 policy.
 This might steer you towards opening a card other than the Disney Visa first.

 If you want a card to earn cashback on everyday purchases, this card’s 1% return isn’t very good.
-Read about my favorite no-annual-fee cashback card here which earns 3% on groceries.
+Read about my favorite rewards card here which earns 2 miles on everything.